 - knife = winter will be bitingly cold and “cut like a knife.”

 But the persimmon has to be locally grown for it to predict the weather in your area.
 If you buy a persimmon at the supermarket, it’s not going to predict the weather in your backyard if it was grown in another state or country.

 A persimmon is a soft, edible fruit (provided you bite into one that is lush and ripe, otherwise, you’re in for an unpleasant surprise) that can be eaten fresh, cooked, or dried.
 Persimmons make delicious jams, pies, steamed puddings, bread and muffins, stuffing, curry, and cookies.
 They are also delicious when sliced and served fresh in green salads with watercress and nuts.

 A persimmon is actually a berry that comes from the edible fruit trees in the genus, Diospyros which has been fondly referred to as the “Divine Fruit.”
 Native to China, the persimmon has been cultivated for thousands of years.
 Japan has been cultivating persimmons for about 1300 years.
 Japanese and Chinese cultivars were first introduced to the U.S. from 1870 to 1920.

 Today various cultivars of persimmons are grown in a dozen other countries.
 The American persimmon, Diospyros virginiana, also known as the Common Persimmon, is grown from Florida to Connecticut, west to Iowa and south to Texas.
-According to University of California/Davis, most domestic commercial production of persimmons is centered in California; in 2012, the 2,898 acres harvested produced 16,898 tons of fruit.
+According to the University of California Davis, most domestic commercial production of persimmons is centered in California; in 2012, the 2,898 acres harvested produced 16,898 tons of fruit.

 What Do Persimmons Taste Like?